 - what is EUREF?
 (J. TORRES)

 - ETRS (C. BOUCHER)

 - Permanent Network (C. BRUYNINX)

 - GPS campaigns (H. V. D. MAREL)

 - vertical networks (J. IHDE)

 - symposia, resolutions (J TORRES)

-- documentations, guidelines (C. BRUYNINX et al.)
+- documentations, guidelines (C. BRUYNINX et al.) - links, e-mail to the secretary

-- links, e-mail to the secretary
+Concerning te definition of the ETRS W. Gurtner mentions that according to the modern demands each few years an update has to be computed which should clearly be described in the homepage.

-Concerning te definition of the ETRS W. Gurtner mentions that according to the modern demands each few years an update has to be computed which should clearly be described in the homepage. homepage should be stored on one computer or only the main part and then the user be lead via links to other computers on which subdirectories are stored.
+It is discussed whether the whole data set of the EUREF homepage should be stored on one computer or only the main part and then the user be lead via links to other computers on which subdirectories are stored.
 The latter method might be psychologically preferable because the user can see that a multinational community is handling the project.